davewoodall/Tobacco/README.md

-msg      - A short description of the error content  - The content or lack of content filepath - The output path where the content was to be written error    - The error that was raised
+msg      - A short description of the error content  - The content or lack of content filepath - The output path where the content was to be written error    - The error that was raised.
+An error object that responds to message.
 ```